hhu-stups/prolog-jupyter-kernel/README.md

 **Note:** The project is still under development.
 Even though major changes are unlikely, the possibility cannot be excluded.
 Furthermore, no liability is accepted for correctness and completeness.

-In April 2024 the SWI-Prolog update from 9.2.2 to 9.2.3 broke Herculog.
-Some amendments were made to Herculog and were tested succesfully.

 ## Examples